BlobbyDev/Discord-Rich-Presence/README.md

 ##### You can customize to anything you want !!

 ## Have any other doubts ?
-Join my discord server by [clicking here](https://discord.gg/RWSEj6JrjJ) to get the additional support.
+Join my [discord server](https://discord.gg/RWSEj6JrjJ) to get additional support.

 [![DiscordBanner](https://invidget.switchblade.xyz/RWSEj6JrjJ)](https://discord.gg/RWSEj6JrjJ)